 In the UK, an old man in a nursing home tries the soda for his first time, then wonders what else he hasn’t tried.
 To the Queen tune, “I Want to Break Free,” he goes on a series of fantastic events, including appearing shirtless in a gay pride parade in a Roman gladiator costume.
 Cluelessly, he asks another, “Where are all the ladies?”

 For the first time in 131 years, Coca-Cola using its iconic Spencerian script for something other than its logo.
 This was in response to Australia’s postal survey on marriage equality.
 Coca-Cola Australia launched a limited-edition Coke can featuring the world LOVE in Coca-Cola’s celebrated font, complete with two hearts – one rainbow filled.

 “The word ‘love’ is reflective of our core values.
 If ever we were to experiment with Spencerian script, this is the time to do it,” said James Sommerville, Coca-Cola VP of global design, who helped conceptualize these cans.
 It was an extension of the company’s statement, “No matter who you are or who you love, all couples should be treated equally.”

-Although there were a few minor hiccups, Coke has been a long time player in Marketing the Rainbow, and successfully so.
+Although there were a few minor hiccups, Coke has been a long time player in Marketing the Rainbow, and most often successfully so.
 A perfect score on the Human Rights Campaign's Corporate Equality Index since 2006.
-Groundbreaking Super Bowl commercials, special campaigns in support of LGBT causes, word jokes and playful imagery: Coke is a role model.
-I give them a 9/10.
+Groundbreaking Super Bowl commercials, special campaigns in support of LGBT causes, word jokes and playful imagery.
+I give them a 7/10.

 from the Diet Coke Break guy to Olympic troubles